gregv12/fluxtion-server/docs/how-to/how-to-replay.md

 event=beta, time=1696000001234
 ```

+## Why the clock is data driven

+When a `ReplayRecord` is processed, the event runner calls the event-to-invocation strategy with: `(event, wallClockTime)`
+.
+This sets the processor context clock to the supplied value for that event delivery.
+As a result, `getContext().getClock()`
+is deterministic with respect to the replay data.
+Re-running the same `ReplayRecord` stream will produce the same clock
+readings, ensuring reproducible behavior.
+The dispatcher unwraps the event in the `ReplayRecord` and publish this wrapped
+event to the handler not the `ReplayRecord`.

 If you run the replay again with the same `ReplayRecord` inputs, your handler will see the same times.
 This makes tests and off-line analyses reproducible.

-## Full working example

-Path: src/test/java/com/fluxtion/server/example/replay/ReplayServerBootExample.java

-What it demonstrates:
-- Booting the server with an `InMemoryEventSource` as an EventFeed.
-- A handler that reads `getContext().getClock()` to capture the data-driven time.
-- Publishing `ReplayRecord` objects through the source using `publishReplay(...)`.
-- Verifying that the observed times match the replayed timestamps.

-## Why the clock is data driven

-When a `ReplayRecord` is processed, the event runner calls the event-to-invocation strategy with: `(event, wallClockTime)`.
-This sets the processor context clock to the supplied value for that event delivery.
-As a result, `getContext().getClock()` is deterministic with respect to the replay data.
-Re-running the same `ReplayRecord` stream will produce the same clock readings, ensuring reproducible behavior.